Theleruby/foundryvtt-starfinder/README.md

 ## Current status

 Development on this fork is slow.
 I am currently only putting in fixes required for my campaign, as I don't want to accidentally break everything and disrupt the sessions.
+I intend to merge upstream changes when my roleplaying group next goes on hiatus.

 ## Support